Camp at Athens |

 A CSA training camp.

-Of interest in town at the Clarke County Courthouse is the unique 1862 "Double Barreled Cannon".
+Of interest in town at the Clarke County Courthouse - City Hall Square is the unique 1862 "Double Barrelled Cannon".
+The gun was a complete failure.

-A Spanish-American War training camp for Regular Army troops.
-Possibly known as Camp Haskell (4).
+A Spanish-American War winter camp for Regular Army troops.
+Located near Broad and Hawthorne Streets.

 Fort Edwards